earthlab/qtoolkit/README.md

 ### Update Your .Rprofile File

-Once you have accessed your organization id and API Token, add the following text to your .Rprofile file.
-Tihs file is located in your HOME DIRECTORY of your computer.
+Once you have accessed your organization id and API Token, you are ready to authenticate.
+The preferred method of doing this is to add the text below (replacing it with your OrganizationId and api keys) to your `.Rprofile` file.

+The `.Rprofile` file is located in your HOME DIRECTORY of your computer.
 If you are using bash, you can use `cd ~` to quickly navigate to your home directory.
-Then open .Rprofile in your favorite text editor and add the following:
+Then open `.Rprofile` in your favorite text editor and add the following:

 ```
 options(QAPI_ORG_ID  = "OrganizationId",
         QAPI_API_KEY = "abcdefghijklmnopqrstuvwxyz")
 ```

+Check out the vignette on authentication to read about the other ways to pass your key to qualtrics.

 ## Start Using qtoolkit

-Once you have the authentication information above, you are read to work with Qtoolkit.
+Once you have the authentication information above, you are read to work with `Qtoolkit`.
 First, install the package from the Earth Lab github organization.

 ```